OET Test Regulations

 - CBLA cannot be held responsible for the loss of test scripts or materials while in transit from the venue and/or its venues to CBLA.

 - Results are issued online approximately 16 business days after the test.
-A grade ranging from A–E is issued for each sub-test.
+A score ranging from 0–500 is issued for each sub-test.
 An overall grade for OET is not issued.

 - From time to time CBLA is unable to release results in the timeframe stated.